Corte7/SINRPG/equipment.md

 | Shotgun | +0 Firearms | 4 | 100m | 200m | 8 |
 | Rifle | +0 Firearms | 3 | 300m | 600m | 20 |
 | Elite Heavy Plasma Rifle | +3 Firearms | 4 THROUGH BURN | 300m | 600m | 20 |

+Firearms grant their bonus up to their effective range, after which you may only use your skill plus other relevant bonuses, you cannot hit a target at more than a gun’s maximum range.

 **Melee Weapons**